harumuki/thorsten-hans.com/_posts/2016-01-07-angular-quickie-structure-your-apps.md

 excerpt: Angular will become the next big thing for enterprise developers.
 That's why you should structure your source code correctly from the very beginning.
 featured_image: /assets/images/posts/feature_images/2016-angular-quickie.jpg
 ---
-When building large *Angular* Apps, you’ve to care about how to structure your project.
-I can imagine, [John Papa](https://twitter.com/John_Papa){:target="_blank"} will, of course, provide a new style guide soon 🙂 (no pressure here, we’ve our own for *Angular.JS* and *Angular*).
+When building large *Angular* Apps, you've to care about how to structure your project.
+I can imagine, [John Papa](https://twitter.com/John_Papa){:target="_blank"} will, of course, provide a new style guide soon 🙂 (no pressure here, we've our own for *Angular.JS* and *Angular*).

 {% include image-caption.html imageurl="/assets/images/posts/2016/angular-quickie-tweet-john-papa.png"
 title="Jogn Papa sneaks a new styleguide for Angular devs" caption="Jogn Papa sneaks a new styleguide for Angular devs" %}

-But already in those early days, you’ve to care about the project structure.
+But already in those early days, you've to care about the project structure.
 Refactoring an entire project structure is hard 💩.
 So think about it, before you start coding.

-The documentation on angular.io provides a good starting point for **spikes or to get hands dirty** but in my eyes, it’s a little bit confusing when *JavaScript* and *SourceMaps* generated side-by-side of the *TypeScript* files.
+The documentation on angular.io provides a good starting point for **spikes or to get hands dirty** but in my eyes, it's a little bit confusing when *JavaScript* and *SourceMaps* generated side-by-side of the *TypeScript* files.

 That said and the fact that we always structure our apps by components (also Angular1 apps) I ended up with the following structure.

 Source files go into a dedicated `src` folder, and there is **no in place transpiling**, so all transpiled bits are moved to `dist`.

-For Angular Components, we’re arranging them by use-case or feature-area like `login`, `product/list` or `product/detail`.
+For Angular Components, we're arranging them by use-case or feature-area like `login`, `product/list` or `product/detail`.
 Other building blocks like `services`, `directives` or `pipes` go to the corresponding folders.

 Take the following list of files and folders as an example.